What: Neighbor connects people with storage needs with hosts who have space and are willing to provide storage facilities.

 …About that insurance guarantee

-The site has a “guarantee” that appears to cover losses to both the host’s and the renter’s property.
-But don’t count on it.
-The policy is extremely limited.
+The site has a guarantee that appears to cover losses to both the host’s and the renter’s property.
+But the policy is extremely limited.
 First, it’s “secondary” coverage, which only kicks in when your own insurance doesn’t apply.
 That would mean that you could be subject to your own homeowner’s deductible.
 Moreover, covering a claim at all is “at Neighbor’s sole discretion,” according to the site’s terms.

-Neighbor is a relatively young site, which may be why we have yet to hear hosts complain about losses.
-But a guarantee that’s triggered solely a company’s discretion, it’s not a guarantee.
-If you choose to rent out storage space through this platform, be sure to talk to your own insurance agent to make sure your policy will cover commercial (for profit) use of your space.
+A guarantee that’s triggered at a company’s discretion, it’s not a real guarantee.
+That said, the other sites that allow you to rent out your property as storage space have similarly limited insurance coverage.
+Be sure to talk to your own insurance agent to make sure your policy will cover commercial (i.e. for profit) use of your space, if you do this.

 If you like the idea of renting storage and parking spaces, also check out CurbFlip, and Pavemint.
 You can also rent your space for special events with Peerspace and Splacer.